What can you do to make a headline more compelling?

 Now download your free guide to using Moz Content Search – and figure out quickly what your audience needs you to do to engage them…

-A Quick Checklist for Engaging Content
+A Quick Checklist for Making a Headline More Compelling?

 - Write at least 15 headlines for every piece of content.
 Tap into needs, and be careful about sounding clickbaity.